- An estimated 90,000 packages disappear daily in New York City alone

 What does a porch pirate mean?

 Porch pirates are simply thieves who steal delivered packages from front doors.
-These thieves can either pick packages that are unattended by homeowners or use manipulative techniques such as impersonating recipients to sign off deliveries or have children pick the boxes from the porch.
+These thieves can either pick packages that are unattended by homeowners or use manipulative techniques such as impersonating recipients to sign off deliveries or having children pick the boxes from the porch.

 Who is responsible for stolen packages?